Church of England: Stuart period

 Struggle for control of the church persisted throughout the reigns of James I and his son Charles I, culminating in the outbreak of the First English Civil War in 1642.
 The two opposing factions consisted of Puritans, who sought to "purify" the church and enact more far-reaching Protestant reforms, and those who wanted to retain traditional beliefs and practices.
 In a period when many believed "true religion" and "good government" were the same thing, religious disputes often included a political element, one example being the struggle over bishops.
 In addition to their religious function, bishops acted as state censors, able to ban sermons and writings considered objectionable, while lay people could be tried by church courts for crimes including blasphemy, heresy, fornication and other 'sins of the flesh', as well as matrimonial or inheritance disputes.
 They also sat in the House of Lords and often blocked legislation opposed by the Crown; their ousting from Parliament by the 1640 Clergy Act was a major step on the road to war.

-Following Royalist defeat in 1646, the Episcopacy was formally abolished.
+Following Royalist defeat in 1646, the episcopacy was formally abolished.
 In 1649, the Commonwealth of England outlawed a number of former practices and Presbyterian structures replaced the episcopate.
-The 39 Articles were replaced by the Westminster Confession, the Book of Common Prayer by the Directory of Public Worship.
+The Thirty-nine Articles were replaced by the Westminster Confession.
+Worship according to the Book of Common Prayer was outlawed and replace by the Directory of Public Worship.
 Despite this, about one quarter of English clergy refused to conform to this form of state presbyterianism.
-It was also opposed by religious Independents who rejected the very idea of state-mandated religion, and included Congregationalists like Oliver Cromwell, as well as Baptists, who were especially well represented in the New Model Army.
+It was also opposed by the other Puritan Nonconformists who rejected the very idea of state-mandated religion, and included the Congregationalists like Oliver Cromwell, and the Baptists, who were especially well represented in the New Model Army.